 - The character Mike in SLC Punk! does this before walking through a mosh pit to keep a friend of his from being beaten by two bouncers.

-- In Jackie Chan's Who Am I?, Jackie eventually gets into a fight with Those Two Bad Guys on a rooftop.
+- In Jackie Chan's Who Am I?, Jackie eventually gets into a fight with some villains on a rooftop.
 As Jackie takes advantage of how one of them is wearing a jacket, tie, earrings, etc., the other guy immediately starts removing them.

 - Used in Scary Movie with the Ambiguously Gay character: